ml4ai/notedown/README.md

 *Python 2/3 and IPython 4 / Jupyter compatible!*

-This project is forked from [coltongrainger/notedown], which was itself of the original project, [aaren/notedown](http://github.com/aaren/notedown).
+This project is forked from [coltongrainger/notedown](http://github.com/coltongrainger/notedown), which was itself a fork of the original project, [aaren/notedown](http://github.com/aaren/notedown).

 Convert IPython Notebooks to markdown (and back)